jethrokuan/blog/content/posts/org_mode_workflow_preview.md

 {{< figure src="/ox-hugo/screenshot2019-12-13_15-35-03_.png" caption="Figure 1: A high-level overview of the workflow" >}}

 Despite appearing complicated, the workflow is in truth extremely simple.
-All it does is exploit some of the key ideas in GD and Zettelkasten, using org-mode as the glue software.
+All it does is exploit some of the key ideas in GTD and Zettelkasten, using org-mode as the glue software.
 In fact, it is an extreme simplification that has become evidently necessary in this world of information overload, using a systematic approach to remain